We may earn commission from affiliate links →

 One Day In Mostar: Plus What You Need To Know Before You Go

-However, before you visit, there are a few things you should know in advance.
+However, before you visit, you should know a few things in advance.

 There’s Plenty To Do In Mostar In One Day